RSS Feed (?)

 Where does the name Razorback come from?

 Contrary to what might be immediately thought of, "Razorback" has nothing to do with a pig.
-As evident in the occasional acquatic themes around here, it's named after the razorback whale, another name for the fin whale.
+As evident in the occasional aquatic themes around here, it's named after the razorback whale, another name for the fin whale.
 It's also named after a tracker module composed by Skaven in 1999.
 These served inspiration for the website's mascot, a compact yet powerful leviathan of the digital realm, ready to fight the trends of the modern internet with extreme force.

 Why are you into old computers?